-Oppn parties meet EC, demand matching of 50 per cent of EVM results with VVPATs
+Match 50 per cent of EVM results with VVPAT: Opposition urges EC

 New Delhi, Feb 04: Leaders of several opposition parties approached the Election Commission on Monday and sought redressal of the issue of alleged tampering of electronic voting machines (EVMs).